Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 Toasted baguette - Baguette grille.
 N.B.
 The words toast and grille may be used interchangeably,

-France has a number of very special butters, and in the top-rated hotels, cafes, and restaurants they may be on the menu.
-For more about French butter see the post:
+France has a number of very special butters, and in the top-rated hotels, cafes, and restaurants, an AOP butter may be served.

 Butter or sweet butter - Beurre or beurre doux; that is unsalted butter.